supps816/supp/README.md

 ## Dataset Overview
 - Download Link

 Since the dataset is still under review, to enable the reviewers to check the quality of the proposed dataset, and also to protect the interests of our work, we provide the 5x-downsampled dataset here (except for non-downsampled Featureless_GNSS series).
-We include camera images, LiDAR point clouds, annotations, 6-DoF poses, reconstructed 3D maps (point cloud + mesh).
+We include camera images, LiDAR point clouds, annotations, 6-DoF poses, reconstructed 3D maps (point cloud + mesh + segments).
 The 5x-downsampled dataset can be downloaded at anoymous OneDrive site [Download_Link](https://suppsupp321-my.sharepoint.com/:f:/g/personal/suppsupp321_suppsupp321_onmicrosoft_com/Emby2Ouvp1lOt-FDY74i13UBoWrrNRUxbTHv9AxEiv_4ow?e=ZqF16s).
 All benchmarking experiments are conducted on the 5x-downsampled version.